rritec/Microsoft-Fabric/M01_Introduction to Microsoft Fabric/Module 01_00_Introduction to Microsoft Fabric.md

 ## **Overview of Microsoft Fabric**
 - Microsoft **Fabric** is an enterprise-ready, **end-to-end analytics platform**.
-- It unifies data movement, data processing, ingestion, transformation, real-time event routing, and report building.**(ADF + Synase + Data Science + PowerBI + OneLake)**
+- It unifies data movement, data processing, ingestion, transformation, real-time event routing, and report building.**(ADF + Synpase + Data Science + PowerBI + OneLake)**
 - It supports these capabilities with integrated services like Data Engineering, Data Factory, Data Science, Real-Time Intelligence, Data Warehouse, Lake House, and Databases.
 - It integrates separate components into a cohesive stack.
 - It centralizes data storage with **OneLake** and embeds **AI** capabilities, eliminating the need for manual integration.